Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Methods

-\textbf{System Interaction Logs.} \textit{GPTutor} logged all interactions with the Proof-Review-GPTutor and the chatbot.
-For each participant, we recorded timestamps and counts of interactions, including (1) the number of Proof-Review-GPTutor requests and (2) the number of chatbot messages sent by the student.
-We aggregated usage by exam intervals to align reliance with subsequent assessments.
+\textbf{System Interaction Logs.} \textit{GPTutor} logged all interactions with both components.
+We recorded timestamps and counts of proof-review requests and chatbot messages, aggregated by exam intervals to align reliance with subsequent assessments.
 For example, analyses predicting Midterm~3 used interactions between Midterm~2 and Midterm~3.
-We operationalized reliance as frequency-based measures within each interval: \textit{Proof-review usage frequency} is the number of proof submissions for structured feedback, and \textit{chatbot usage frequency} is the number of student messages to the chatbot.

-\textbf{Chat behavior labeling.} We collected 659 chatbot sessions during the Midterm~2 $\rightarrow$Midterm~3 interval, two undergraduate coders independently labeled a random sample of 80 sessions across three dimensions: student intent (answer-seeking, help-seeking, other; $\kappa=0.780$), topic type (conceptual vs.\ procedural; $\kappa=0.732$), and follow-up type (engage in conversation, escalate for getting answer, stop, other; $\kappa=0.702$).
-A PhD researcher then adjudicated disagreements to form a consensus label set.
-We evaluated an LLM-based classifier against these consensus labels and observed substantial to excellent agreement (studentIntent $\kappa=0.84$, topicType $\kappa=0.76$, followUpType $\kappa=0.68$).
-After this validation, we use the LLM-based classifier to label the full interval and aggregate student-level proportions for supplementary analyses.